stijn-dejongh/lovecraft_public_domain/raw_converts/soi.md

   The northward connecting door was wide open, but there was no time to think about checking the already turning lock in the hall.
-All I could do was to shut and bolt the open connecting door, as well as its mate on the opposite side&mdash;pushing a bedstead against the one and a bureau against the other, and moving a washstand in front of the hall door.
+All I could do was to shut and bolt the open connecting door, as well as its mate on the opposite side--pushing a bedstead against the one and a bureau against the other, and moving a washstand in front of the hall door.
 I must, I saw, trust to such makeshift barriers to shield me till I could get out the window and on the roof of the Paine Street block.
 But even in this acute moment my chief horror was something